Angi-Reynoso/Datos_Masivos/Practices/Practice_8/README.md

 ### 6. Instantiate the base classifier

-> First configure the regression object without having to have a base logistic model at hand so it can be fed into the classifier
+> Configure the regression object without having to have a base logistic model at hand so it can be fed into the classifier
 ~~~
 val classifier = new LogisticRegression()
 .setMaxIter(10)